prof3ssorSt3v3/mad9011/docs/modules/week5/README.md

 ### PERSPECTIVE GRID

 The perspective grid tool allows you to easily create three-dimensional designs starting from two-dimensional shapes and in only a couple of steps.
+Let's follow this *Satori Graphics* video tutorial to try it out.

 To access `Perspective Grid` Tool and `Perspective Selection` Tool in the Advanced toolbar, read [helpx.adobe.com/illustrator/using/tools.html](https://helpx.adobe.com/illustrator/using/tools.html)